pivotal/docs-tap/cloud-native-runtimes/how-to-guides/avi-cnr-integration.hbs.md

-# Configure Cloud Native Runtimes with VMware NSX Advanced Load Balancer (formerly known as Avi Networks)
+# Configure Cloud Native Runtimes with VMware NSX Advanced Load Balancer

-This topic tells you how to configure Cloud Native Runtimes, commonly known as CNRs, with VMware NSX Advanced Load Balancer (formerly known as Avi Networks).
+This topic tells you how to configure Cloud Native Runtimes, commonly known as CNRs, with VMware NSX Advanced Load Balancer, formerly known as Avi Networks.

 ## <a id="overview"></a> Overview

 You can configure Cloud Native Runtimes to integrate with VMware NSX Advanced Load Balancer.
 VMware NSX Advanced Load Balancer is a multi-cloud platform that delivers features such as load balancing, security, and container ingress services.

 The NSX Advanced Load Balancer Controller provides a control plane while the NSX Advanced Load Balance Service Engines provide a data plane.
-After set up, the Service Engines forward incoming traffic to your Kubernetes cluster's Envoy pods, which are created and managed by Contour.
+The Service Engines forward incoming traffic to your Kubernetes cluster's Envoy pods, which Contour creates and manages.

 For information about VMware NSX Advanced Load Balancer, see [VMware NSX Advanced Load Balancer Documentation](https://docs.vmware.com/en/VMware-NSX-Advanced-Load-Balancer/index.html).